SUJINIPERIKA/AI-Candidate-Ranking-System/README.md

 - FINAL_CANDIDATE_RANKING.csv

 ## Goal
-To simulate a smart recruiter system that finds the best-fit candidates using AI-based ranking logic.
+To simulate a smart recruiter system that finds the best-fit candidates using AI-b